 In the event that a road sign has been damaged or removed, please contact the municipal office.

 No private signs are permitted on the boulevards or hydro poles within the Village.

-A transit service is available within the Village of Point Edward.
+Transit service is available within the Village of Point Edward.
 For more information about any of the Sarnia Transit Services and Program, call (519) 336-3271.
-The Transit route is shown on the Point Edward Maps Web Page under the Visitors section of this web site.
+The Transit route is shown on the Point Edward Maps Web Page under the Visitors section of this website.
 Discounted passes are available to residents of the Village of Point Edward that are students, seniors over the age of 65, or those receiving a disability pension (proof of residence is required).

 Trees on Boulevards

 In the event that a tree on the boulevard may cause a hazard, has fallen or requires replacement, please contact the municipal office.